mondoohq/mondoo-operator/docs/development.md

 Now, we completed the setup for the operator.
 To start the service, we need to configure the client:

-1. Create namespace using `kubectl create namespace mondoo-operator-system`
+1. Create namespace using `kubectl create namespace mondoo-operator`
 2. Configure the Mondoo secret:

 - Create a new Mondoo service account to report assessments to [Mondoo Platform](https://mondoo.com/docs/platform/service_accounts)